AgnostiqHQ/covalent-cloud-github-workflow/README.md

 # Covalent Cloud GitHub Workflow Template

 This repository provides a template for integrating high-performance functions on Covalent Cloud seamlessly into your GitHub Workflows.
 The workflow demonstrates how to dispatch compute-intensive tasks, track their status, and store results for further analysis.
+To learn more about Covalent Cloud, visit [covalent.xyz](https://covalent.xyz).

+If you wish to read more, please take a look at the companion blog post, which will provide a detailed walkthrough, example use cases, and further explanations

 > Note: This is just a template to get you started.
 You can customize it to fit your specific needs.